AmyHong0502/FreshFridge/README.md

 ## Structure

 ```
-+ Home
-   + Search Recipes
-+ Tips            // NOT RECIPES but other tips to use your food
-+ My Fridge       // Users List whats in their fridge
-+ Shopping List
+freshfridge.tk/                     // default page
+                                    // stores
+                                    // - about
+                                    //   - our web-app & our team
-+ About           // Introduce our topic & goal
+                                    //   - our topic & goal
-+ Contact Us
-   + Our Team
+                                    // - contact us
-   + Contact Form // Sends an email to
+                                    //   - form to send an email if we have time
-                  // contact@freshfridge.tk
+                                    //   - contact@freshfridge.tk if there's time
-+ Login
+              /i/                   // my page
+                                    // everything under this page needs login.
+              /i/fridge/            // Users list whats in their fridge
+              /i/shopping-list/
+              /tips/                // not only recipes & cooking tips
+                                    // but also things you can do
+                                    // to reduce food waste
+              /login/               // separate page for now
+                                    // planning to use Google Login
+              /recipe/
 ```

 ## Rules